-Indexing is but one hurdle to clear for the creators of Web pages who strive for recognition through search engines.
+Indexing, as we said earlier, is but one hurdle to clear for the creators of webpages who strive for recognition through search engines.
 Having been successful in the indexing game, their concern shifts to ranking.
-Many observe that to be noticed by a person doing a search, a Web page needs to be ranked among the top 10-20 listed as hits.
-Because most search engines display the 10 most relevant hits on the first page of the search results, Web designers jealously covet those ten or twenty top slots.
-The importance of ranking is regularly discussed by leading authors in the field of web-site promotion:
+Many observe that to be noticed by a person doing a search, a webpage needs to be ranked among the top 10-20 listed as hits.
+Because most search engines display the ten most relevant hits on the first page of the search results, Web designers jealously covet those